Branzino

 Did You Know?

-- 2.The scientific name Dicentrarchus labrax comes from the Greek words meaning 'two spines' (referring to the two dorsal fin sections) and 'large-mouthed,' referencing the fish's distinctive appearance
+- 2.The scientific name Dicentrarchus labrax comes from Greek words meaning 'two-spiked perch,' referring to the fish's double dorsal fin spines

 Plating Guidance